Common Startup Compliance Mistakes & How to Avoid Them

 The online food delivery market has seen explosive growth, projected to reach ₹1.2 trillion (approximately $16 billion) by 2024 in India alone with a CAGR of 20% from 2021 to 2026.
 With platforms like Swiggy and Zomato driving this demand, the landscape for food sellers has evolved significantly.

-This rapid expansion has made GST compliance increasingly critical for online food sellers, including delivery services, takeout options, and cloud kitchens.
+This rapid expansion has made GST compliance increasingly critical for online food sellers, including delivery services, takeout options, cloud kitchens, e-reservations and e-payments..

 Feature |